 This post is also available in: Español

-Here are some Camino de Santiago stats that are not normally displayed: they are displayed by months in order to understand the seasonality of the pilgrimage.
+Here are some statistics of the Camino de Santiago that are not normally displayed: they are displayed by months in order to understand the seasonality of the pilgrimage.
 You can explore them and perform your own analysis using the full screen mode.
-The last month available is: February 2021.
+I update the statistics a couple of times a month.